 It is good for a man not to touch a woman.

 The word “touch” is a term for sexual intercourse.
-Paul encourages the Corinthians to celibate singleness is a “good” state.
-God did say that marriage is “good”—“it is not good for the man to be alone” (Ge 2:18) so Paul does not imply that marriage is not “good.”
-Permanent sexual companionship is a good from God’s viewpoint (Ge 1:28; 2:18).
+Paul encourages the Corinthians to celibate singleness as a “good” state.
+God did say that marriage is “good”—“it is not good for the man to be alone” (Ge 2:18), so Paul does not imply that marriage is not “good.”
+Permanent sexual companionship is good from God’s viewpoint (Ge 1:28; 2:18).

 Nevertheless, because of sexual immorality,